As summer fades and autumn and winter creep in, warm break times at school are being replaced with wet and rainy lunchtimes.

 Group Role Play

 Starting a group play is a great way of keeping children active and entertained.
 You can involve the whole class and give each child a role to play.
-This can also be great for practising any kind of play that may be coming up, like the Christmas nativity.
+This can also be great for practising any kind of class assembly that may be coming up.

 Memory games are ideal for making sure children stay sharp after dinner time.
 You could play the ‘I pack my suitcase’ game which requires each child to remember what the person before packed and add their item to it.